kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

     - Is able to set their learning goals, monitor learning progress, and evaluate their learning outcomes.
     - Can identify their desires, and knows what they need to do to pursue them.
     - Sees the instructor as a learning consultant who can provide advice and feedback.
-    - Can identify and source the resources need to complete their learning.
+    - Can identify and source the resources needed to complete their learning.
     - This type of learner is common place in on the job learning.

 Self-directed learning allows you to take responsibility for your own learning, which results in greater ownership and autonomy.
 In self-directed learning, the teacher acts as a guide/facilitator/consultant to support you and give you feedback during your learning journey.
 At Kibo, you will learn using a combination of all four levels mentioned in the video during different parts of your formal academic courses, and any additional side projects that you choose to take on.

+**One of the key reasons that we are teaching you self-directed learning is because this is how the majority of your learning will be once you are in a professional setting.
+So, it is important for you to get comfortable with taking more ownership of your learning now.**

 <aside>